zyonet/coding-notes/_sources/rst/unix/git.rst.txt

 Removing the last commit
 ------------------------
-To remove the last commit from git, you can simply run ``git reset --hard HEAD^``.
+To remove the last commit from git, you can simply run ``git reset --hard HEAD-``.
 If you are removing multiple commits from the top, you can run ``git reset --hard HEAD~2`` to remove the last two commits.
 You can increase the number to remove even more commits.

-If you want to "uncommit" the commits, but keep the changes around for reworking, remove the "--hard": ``git reset HEAD^`` which will evict the commits from the branch and from the index, but leave the working tree around.
+If you want to "uncommit" the commits, but keep the changes around for reworking, remove the "--hard": ``git reset HEAD-`` which will evict the commits from the branch and from the index, but leave the working tree around.

 If you want to save the commits on a new branch name, then